 “I’ll answer that, Lendina,” Imer Bisha said.

-“VORTEX is a play on the old James Bond villains, SPECTRE.
+“VORTEX is a play on the old James Bond villain, SPECTRE.
 VORTEX loosely stands for ViOlence, Revenge, Terror, and EXtortion in this modern variant.
 Get it?

 “They are a collection of retired Russian Spetsnaz, or Russian Special Forces veterans, a near-equivalent to the Navy Seal Team Six.
 A fired Russian general named Oleg Novikov runs the operation.
 Apparently, he was too brutal even for the Russian Army.
 He’s based somewhere in Indonesia.
 I’ve heard he employs a secretive four-person crew to do the dirty work.
-They utilize the latest Russian technology and are well funded.
+They utilize the latest Russian technology and are well-funded.
 They will do the most challenging jobs but at an extreme cost.”

 “Can you guess how much?”
 Luvas said.

 “The FBI and the Chicago Police have set up this Angel person as a house guest at the John Merrick mansion in Highland Park, protected by Federal Marshals.
-Assuming we want to take out the Angel and Officer Merrick and his parents, that would be four people plus the Marshals.
+Assuming we want to take out Angel, Officer Merrick, and his parents, that would be four people plus the Marshals.
 I’m guessing sixty to seventy-five million dollars.”

 “Didn’t we spend three and a half million to hire that Serbian to kill the Police Commander, and she thwarted that one?
 Vinski said.